AcademySoftwareFoundation/OpenColorIO/README.md

 OpenColorIO aims to:

-* be stable, secure, and thoroughly tested on Linux, macOS, and Windows
+* Be stable, secure, and thoroughly tested on Linux, macOS, and Windows
-* be performant on modern CPUs and GPUs
+* Be performant on modern CPUs and GPUs
-* be simple, scalable, and well documented
+* Be simple, scalable, and well documented
-* be compatible with critical color and imaging standards
+* Be compatible with critical color and imaging standards
-* provide lossless color processing wherever possible
+* Provide lossless color processing wherever possible
-* maintain config backwards compatibility across major versions
+* Maintain config backwards compatibility across major versions
-* have every new feature carefully reviewed by leaders from the motion picture, VFX, animation, and video game industries
+* Have every new feature carefully reviewed by leaders from the motion picture, VFX, animation, and video game industries
-* have a healthy and active community
+* Have a healthy and active community
-* receive wide industry adoption
+* Receive wide industry adoption

 OpenColorIO Project Governance
 ------------------------------